Dyslexia: Struggle & Strength

 My story seeks to look back through her childhood and visually identify the early signs of her dyslexic strengths and to further explore and celebrate her currently developing strengths - writing, creativity, visual arts, and music.
 Her story also includes her struggles and the accommodations she needs to develop her reading acumen.

 And with COVID and the abrupt switch to a remote learning environment, the struggle of her dyslexia has become even more acute and more front and center in her daily life.
-She had an online tutor to coach her through virtual schooling because she needed a lot of accommodation, she attended a virtual dyslexia summer camp (originally meant to be in-person), she works with a certified language therapist for a rigorous reading intervention program conducted virtually, and she continued to work with her online tutor on special projects throughout the summer to keep her skills sharp and to minimize the summer slide.
+She had an online tutor to coach her through virtual schooling last spring because she needed a lot of accommodation, she attended a virtual dyslexia summer camp (originally meant to be in-person), she worked with an online tutor on special projects throughout the summer to keep her skills sharp and to minimize the summer slide, she currently works with a certified language therapist for a rigorous reading intervention program conducted virtually, and she is working with a tutor to guide and coach her through the beginning of her virtual 3rd grade year.

 As my daughter struggles with reading and spelling, I want her to know that her dyslexia is a special gift that brings with it strengths and talents to be recognized, developed and celebrated.